 The Mount Pleasant Cottage School Union Free School District supports the S.A.V.E. legislation.
 As such, the Superintendent of Schools, Board of Education, and the entire District staff encourages and advocates on-going district-wide cooperation in support of Project S.A.V.E.

 SUPERINTENDENT'S DIRECTIVE

-The Superintendent or his/her designee will serve as the District's Chief Emergency Officer (CEO) whose duties shall include, but not be limited to:
+The Superintendent, or designee (see State Requirements), will serve as the District's Chief Emergency Officer (CEO)7 whose duties shall include, but not be limited to: